 Learn more about Marymount's online nursing programs.

-You, nurses, rose to the challenge, masking-up and putting your own lives in jeopardy to honor your calling.
-You filled the desperate need for caregivers, bravely serving as the final bulwark against this deadly disease.
+Throughout the COVID-19 pandemic, you have sacrificed your own comfort and safety to help others.
+You rose to the challenge, masking-up and putting your own lives in jeopardy to honor your calling.
+You filled the desperate need for caregivers, bravely serving as the final barricade against a deadly disease.
 You gracefully adapted to new protocols and innovated with new solutions.
-You filled in wherever you were needed, sometimes even traveling to the most-infected areas, working long shifts and serving as selfless examples of leadership in truly extraordinary times.

 For all of this and more, we want to say: Thank you, nurses.